-Copyright © YEAR YOUR NAME.
+Copyright (C) year your name.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the section entitled "GNU Free Documentation License".
+A copy of the license is included in the section entitled ''GNU Free Documentation License''.

-If you have Invariant Sections, Front-Cover Texts and Back-Cover Texts, replace the "with ...
-Texts." line with this:
+If you have Invariant Sections, Front-Cover Texts and Back-Cover Texts, replace the "with...Texts." line with this:

-with the Invariant Sections being LIST THEIR TITLES, with the Front-Cover Texts being LIST, and with the Back-Cover Texts being LIST.
+with the Invariant Sections being list their titles, with the Front-Cover Texts being list, and with the Back-Cover Texts being list.